Medicare and skilled nursing facility coverage — the 100-day reality

 The Three-Day Hospital Stay Requirement

-This doesn't mean three consecutive days in the hospital.
-It means three nights as an inpatient.
+This means three nights as an inpatient.
 If your parent goes to the hospital on a Monday and stays until Thursday, that's three nights.
 If your parent goes on a Monday and stays until Wednesday, that's two nights, which is not enough.

 This is where observation status becomes critical and frustrating.
 Many people who go to the hospital are admitted as "observation status" rather than as inpatient admission.
-Observation status is typically for people expected to stay less than 24 hours and go home.
-But sometimes people in observation end up staying multiple days.
-Even if they're in the hospital for three days, the observation status doesn't count toward the three-day requirement.
+Even if they're in the hospital for three days, observation status doesn't count toward the three-day requirement.
+According to KFF, the use of observation stays has increased significantly in recent years, and this classification issue has become one of the most common reasons families are surprised by a denial of skilled nursing facility coverage.

 You need to ask explicitly: "Is my parent an inpatient or observation?"
 The distinction matters enormously.
 If your parent is observation status, the days don't count toward the three-day requirement, and Medicare won't cover skilled nursing facility care even though your parent was in the hospital for three days.

 This is one of the genuine gaps in Medicare where the system works against the patient.
-You can spend three nights in a hospital, be discharged to a facility, and discover that your days don't count because you were never technically an inpatient.
 Asking the hospital about admission status before discharge is one of the most important questions you can ask.

 Coverage Timeline and Out-of-Pocket Costs

-Medicare covers days one through 100 of skilled nursing facility care, but the cost structure changes partway through.
+Medicare covers days 1 through 100 of skilled nursing facility care, but the cost structure changes partway through.

 Day 101 forward is not covered by Medicare at all.
 The entire cost becomes your parent's responsibility.
-If your parent is still in the skilled nursing facility on day 101, or any day after 100, Medicare is paying nothing.
+If your parent is still in the skilled nursing facility on day 101 or any day after, Medicare pays nothing.
 Every cost falls on your parent or family.

 Some facilities accept Medicaid on day 101.
-If your parent qualifies for Medicaid (which depends on financial resources), Medicaid can cover skilled nursing facility care beyond day 100.
-But Medicaid has its own rules and approval process.
+If your parent qualifies for Medicaid (which depends on financial resources), Medicaid can cover nursing facility care beyond day 100.
+But Medicaid has its own rules and approval process, and the application should be started well before day 100 arrives.

 The 100-day limit is a hard ceiling, and it's often shorter than the recovery timeline for serious conditions.